Nevin Welcome Center

 The 100-acre F.R.
 Newman Arboretum is home to collections of nut trees, crabapples, maples, urban trees, and shrubs.
 Its rolling hills and valleys were carved by Fall Creek following the retreat of the last glaciers more than 10,000 years ago.
 Today, the arboretum offers a pastoral setting and panoramic views, amidst a living museum of trees, shrubs, and woodland plants.

 The most beloved natural areas on and around the Cornell campus are stewarded by the Cornell Botanic Gardens.
-These include the Cascadilla and Fall Creek Gorges, Beebe Lake, and an additional 30 miles of public trails.
-In addition to maintaining these treasures for the enjoyment of the public, the Botanic Gardens protects rare and endangered native plants and collaborates with scientists in many domains of research and conservancy.
+These include the Cascadilla and Fall Creek Gorges, Beebe Lake, and additional off-campus natural areas which include 32 miles of public trails.
+In addition to stewarding these treasures for the enjoyment of the public, the Botanic Gardens protects rare and endangered native plants and collaborates with scientists in many domains of research and conservancy.

 Noncredit classes and workshops such as botanical illustration, wellness programs, gardening techniques, and tours are also offered, visit the Learn page on our website, or call (607) 255-2400 for more information.

 We are engaged in numerous research efforts to conserve plants and the cultures they sustain.
 Our staff work with faculty, students, and botanic gardens around the world to facilitate research on plants and the natural world.
 To learn more and apply to conduct research at Cornell Botanic Gardens, visit our Research page.

 Learning by Leading and Internships